-12. Your Approved Revenue and Approved Expenses.
+12. Your Approved Revenue

-- (a) Your approved revenue is the LOWER of your whole-farm historic average revenue or your total expected revenue and will be determined on the Farm Operation Report. - (b) Your approved expenses are based on the determination of your approved revenue.
-To calculate your approved expenses: - Divide your approved revenue by your simple average allowable revenue; and - (2) Multiply the result of paragraph (1) by your average allowable expenses. - (c) If you are a carryover insured and your average allowable revenue is less than 90 percent of your previous year's approved revenue, you may elect to use 90 percent of your previous year's approved revenue instead of your whole-farm historic average revenue when determining your approved revenue.
+- (a) Your approved revenue is the LOWER of your whole-farm historic average revenue or your total expected revenue and will be determined on the Farm Operation Report. - (b) If you are a carryover insured and your average allowable revenue is less than 90 percent of your previous year's approved revenue, you may elect to use 90 percent of your previous year's approved revenue instead of your wholefarm historic average revenue when determining your approved revenue.

-13. Share Insured.
+13. Share Insured